-PosologyPatients should be given intravenous diphenhydramine 25 to 50 mg (or similar antihistamine) approximately 30 minutes before the start of each dose of temsirolimus (see section 4.4).Treatment with Torisel should continue until the patient is no longer clinically benefiting from therapy or until unacceptable toxicity occurs.
+PosologyPatients should be given intravenous diphenhydramine 25 mg to 50 mg (or similar antihistamine) approximately 30 minutes before the start of each dose of temsirolimus (see section 4.4).Treatment with Torisel should continue until the patient is no longer clinically benefiting from therapy or until unacceptable toxicity occurs.

-Renal cell carcinomaThe recommended dose of Torisel for advanced renal cell carcinoma administered intravenously is 25 mg infused over a 30- to 60-minute period once weekly (see section 6.6 for instructions on dilution, administration and disposal).
+Renal cell carcinomaThe recommended dose of Torisel for advanced renal cell carcinoma administered intravenously is 25 mg infused over a 30- to 60-minute period once a week (see section 6.6 for instructions on dilution, administration and disposal).
 Management of suspected adverse reactions may require temporary interruption and/or dose reduction of temsirolimus therapy.
 If a suspected reaction is not manageable with dose delays, then temsirolimus may be reduced by 5 mg/week decrements.

-Mantle cell lymphomaThe recommended dosing regimen of Torisel for mantle cell lymphoma is 175 mg, infused over a 30-60 minute period once weekly for 3 weeks followed by weekly doses of 75 mg, infused over a 30-60 minute period.
+Mantle cell lymphomaThe recommended dosing regimen of Torisel for mantle cell lymphoma is 175 mg, infused over a 30-60 minute period once a week for 3 weeks followed by weekly doses of 75 mg, infused over a 30-60 minute period.
 The starting dose of 175 mg was associated with a significant incidence of adverse events and required dose reductions/delays in the majority of patients.
 The contribution of the initial 175 mg doses to the efficacy outcome is currently not known.Management of suspected adverse reactions may require temporary interruption and/or dose reduction of temsirolimus therapy according to the guidelines in the following tables.
 If a suspected reaction is not manageable with dose delays and/or optimal medical therapy, then the dose of temsirolimus should be reduced according to the dose reduction table below.